KucherenkoSerhiy/benchmark/3. BigCollectionPersistence/big_collection_persistence.md

-﻿Certainly, I'll revise the document to reflect these points.

-# 3. EF Core Integration: HTTP-triggered Entry Processing
+﻿# 3.
+EF Core Integration: HTTP-triggered Entry Processing

 **Given**:
 - A REST API that processes a batch of entries using Entity Framework Core for database persistence.